-Matthew Calkins has served as our Chief Executive Officer, President and as Chairman of our board of directors since our founding in August 1999 and is a Co-Founder.
+Matthew Calkins is a Founder of Appian and has served as our Chief Executive Officer, President and as Chairman of our board of directors since August 1999.
 He also served as a director of MicroStrategy, Inc., a publicly held provider of enterprise software platforms, from November 2004 to April 2014.
 Mr. Calkins holds a B.A. in Economics from Dartmouth College.
 Our board of directors believes that Mr. Calkins's business expertise and his daily insight into corporate matters as our Chief Executive Officer, as well as his experience as a member of the board of directors of a public company, qualify him to serve on our board of directors.

-Robert C. Kramer has served as our General Manager since January 2013 and as a member of our board of directors since 2008.
+Robert C. Kramer is a Founder of Appian and has served as our General Manager since January 2013 and as a member of our board of directors since 2008.
 Mr. Kramer served as our Chief Financial Officer from our founding to October 2008 and as our Vice President, Technology from October 2008 to December 2012.
 Mr. Kramer holds a B.S. in Economics from the Wharton School of the University of Pennsylvania.
 Our board of directors believes that Mr. Kramer's business expertise and his insight into corporate matters as our General Manager qualify him to serve on our board of directors.